What to Expect at McDougall Lodge

-A: In Alaska, we have all five species of Pacific Salmon (Kings, Sockeye, Silver, Chum, Pinks), and Rainbow Trout.
-We also have a series of seven lakes that are within one mile of the lodge that are full of Pike.
+A: In Alaska, we have all five species of Pacific Salmon (Kings, Sockeye, Silver, Chum, Pinks), Rainbow Trout and Arctic Grayling.
+We also have a series of seven lakes that are within 5 miles of the lodge that are full of Pike.

 Q: Are there any Steelhead?

 A: No, not near McDougall Lodge.

 Q: When is the best time to fish Lake Creek?